 Once again, while bookmarks do have usefulness, they can quickly get out of control.
 Got through your bookmarks to determine what you still want to keep there.

-In Chrome, click the star on the address bar or the 3 vertical dots on the upper right corner of your screen to access adding or managing your bookmarks
+In Chrome, click the star on the address bar or the 3 vertical dots on the upper right corner of your screen to access adding or manage your bookmarks

 On a Mac, In the Safari app on your Mac, click the Sidebar button in the toolbar, then click the Bookmarks button